markboard-io/markboard/README.md

 [BoardX](https://app.boardx.us) is an open-source **Digital Whiteboard, Documents, Video Conferencing, Team Chat** all-in-one collaborative workspace designed for your team.
 It aims to facilitate collaboration and communication within the team, enabling team members to easily share ideas and work together on projects.

 For personal use, BoardX is a **Notion Open Source Alternative** for you to do Note Taking, Tasks Management, Whiteboard Sketching and more.
-You can host BoardX as a personal knowledge database on your own server, while notion stores your data on their cloud.
+You can host BoardX as a personal knowledge database on your own server, while notion stores your data on its cloud.

 ## Core Features